 "We had to show a lot of character and raise it a little bit after halftime, but we felt a bit hard done by to be behind at the break.

 "We thought we should have been at least level but found ourselves one down so we had to give and extra 10 percent."

-Gerrard made a vital goal-line clearance to deny Benteke a second goal and admitted that the incident was just as important in sealing victory as dispatching the penalty won by Luis Suarez.
+Gerrard made a vital goal-line clearance with a header to deny Benteke a second goal and admitted that the incident was just as important in sealing victory as dispatching the penalty won by Luis Suarez.

-The Reds now sit three points behind their Merseyside rivals Everton in the race to secure European football and Gerrard hopes his team-mates can mount a late push to improve their finishing position.
+The Reds now sit three points behind their Merseyside rival Everton in the race to secure European football and Gerrard hopes his teammates can mount a late push to improve their finishing position.